Most people don’t search “what is IVF” just to get a definition.

 - Ultrasounds

-These appointments help determine how follicles are developing and guide decisions about medication adjustments and next steps.
+These appointments show how your follicles are developing and help your clinic determine whether your medications or timing need to be adjusted.
 Monitoring can feel frequent and disruptive, especially for patients balancing work or family responsibilities.

 3. The Trigger Shot

-Once follicles reach the right size, you’ll take a trigger shot.
-This injection prepares the eggs for retrieval and is one of the most time-sensitive steps in the entire IVF process.
+Once your follicles reach the appropriate stage, your clinic will tell you when to take a trigger injection.
+This injection helps prepare the eggs for retrieval and is one of the most time-sensitive steps in the IVF process.

 4. Egg Retrieval

-Egg retrieval is a short outpatient procedure performed at your clinic, typically under light sedation.
+Egg retrieval is a short outpatient procedure performed at your fertility clinic, typically under sedation.
 Eggs are collected directly from the ovaries, and most patients go home the same day.

-Physically, recovery is usually manageable.
-Emotionally, many patients describe this as a turning point—everything up to this moment has been preparation.
+Physical recovery is usually manageable.
+Emotionally, many patients describe retrieval as a turning point—everything leading up to this moment has been preparation.

 5. Fertilization & Embryo Development